 - 1. Have enough clinical experience and/or skill to work effectively with challenging clients in an outpatient setting (with supervisory support) using solid theoretical background (e.g.: psychodynamic, systemic, cognitive behavioral approaches); - 2.
-Demonstrate interest and ability in our core domains, e.g., outpatient child/family therapy, psychological assessment, child and adolescent group therapy, and professional identity and development; - 3.
+Demonstrate interest and ability in our core domains, e.g., outpatient child/family therapy, psychological assessment, child and adolescent group therapy, and crisis intervention; - 3.
 Demonstrate sustained and specific interest in, and readiness for, focused training in the treatment of children and families with particular emphasis on individually tailored treatments for each individual; - 4.
 Have skills and sensitivity regarding multicultural issues and willingness to continue to grow in this area; - 5.
-Have experience in psychological assessment with children, including experience with projective and objective measures; and, - 6.
+Have experience in psychological assessment with children, including experience with projective measures; and, - 6.
 Demonstrate maturity, professionalism, and a commitment to ongoing development.

 The selection process involves several stages.
 Applicants submit an APPIC Application for Psychology Internships (AAPI) as well as a de-identified case write up and psychological assessment report by the Application Deadline (November 1) via the APPIC website using APPIC code 1605.
 All applications are carefully reviewed by the Director of Training and other clinical staff members.
 Applicants are notified by email on or before December 15 whether they have been selected for interview.
-Interviews take place at the CGC in early January.
-During interviews, applicants meet individually with a psychologist supervisor for one hour, and then meet in a group format with other applicants and psychologists for a group case discussion.
-There is a structured protocol for each individual interview, but most of the questions are open ended and allow for unique responses.
-During the interview day, candidates have an opportunity to meet alone with current interns and discuss practical questions about living in Stamford and the day-to-day operations of the site.
-In-person interviews are required.
-Following the interview day, the Director of Training and other clinical staff review all information available gleaned from the AAPI and interviews and decide on the program's rankings.
-Ranks are submitted via the National Matching System in accordance with APPIC deadlines and processes.
+Interviews take place in early January.